-Michael R. Walton
+MICHAEL R. WALTON

-Age: 72; Elected Director: 1999; Present Term Ends: 2010 Annual Meeting
+Age: 73; Elected Director: 1999; Present Term Ends: 2011 Annual Meeting

 Mr. Walton has served as a Director of the Company since April 1999.
 Mr. Walton is President and owner of Sheboygan County Broadcasting Co., Inc., a company he founded in 1972.
 The company has focused on start-up situations, and growing value in under-performing, and undervalued radio stations and newspapers.
 Sheboygan County Broadcasting Co. has owned and operated businesses in Wisconsin, Illinois, Michigan and New York.
 It has specialized in creating, building and managing news media properties and has acquired existing companies as well.
 Prior to 1972, Mr. Walton was owner and President of Walton Co., an advertising representative firm he founded in New York City.
-He has held sales and management positions with Forbes Magazine, The Chicago Sun Times and

-Gorman Publishing Co.
-Mr. Walton has served on the Boards of the American Red Cross, the Salvation Army, the Sheboygan County Chamber of Commerce and the Rogers Memorial Hospital Foundation.
+He has held sales and management positions with Forbes Magazine, The Chicago Sun Times and Gorman Publishing Co.
+Mr. Walton has served on the Boards of the American Red Cross, the Salvation Army, the Sheboygan County Chamber of Commerce, the Rogers Memorial Hospital Foundation and the Economic Club of Sheboygan.